 Sure, the sunset-on-the-beach proposal is a romantic classic when it comes to proposals, but let’s be honest, it’s also a bit generic.
 So too is the top-of-the-mountain proposal and the famous-thing-in-the-background proposal.
 They’re not bad; they’re just unoriginal.
-Some people love ‘em.
+Yes, some people love ‘em.
 Increasingly, however, would-be-grooms are trying to develop unique proposals, or at least creative proposals that have a personal stamp.

 It’s more elaborate than it sounds: In this case, the groom-to-be, Justin Lebon knew that his girlfriend Michal Ott loved playing Monopoly, but their game was missing a few pieces.
 Solution: He created a custom board (made of wood) and rigged it with allusions to places that have significance to both of them (replacing “Park Place” etc.).
 He also created custom “Chance” cards and, for extra cool points, hid the ring in a secret compartment.
 Read the full proposal story.